Majestic Theatre (Broadway): Auditorium section

 At ground level, the auditorium entrance includes four pairs of glass and aluminum doors to the west and three pairs of metal emergency exit doors to the east.
-There are also two large, rectangular aluminum-framed sign boards, as well as several smaller aluminum-framed signs with transoms.
+There are also two large, rectangular aluminum-framed sign boards and several smaller aluminum-framed signs with transoms.
 The entrance is topped by a cast-iron marquee.
 Above that is a sign advertising the production at the theater.
 Additional doors lead from the stage house portion of the facade.
 A wide ovolo band runs above the base.
 The stage door is not actually at the stage house but is instead next to the Golden Theatre.

 On the upper stories, the auditorium section has two exterior galleries on the second and third floors, which serve as fire exits.
-The galleries contain wrought-iron frames and railings, which support metal canopies that are designed to resemble Spanish tile roofs.
+The galleries contain wrought-iron frames and railings, which support metal canopies designed to resemble Spanish tile roofs.
 There is a terracotta band course above the lower gallery.
 The wall of the auditorium section above the upper gallery is laid in brick, with square pieces of terracotta; there are no windows.
 The upper left corner of the auditorium section, directly above the entrance, has a terracotta Palladian window with a blind opening, twisting columns, an arched tympanum, and a finial.
 Near the top of the auditorium facade are false balconettes, which consist of corbels supporting ornamental terracotta railings.
 The parapet of the auditorium facade contains a terracotta coping.
 The central part of the pediment has an ornamental finial, similar to that on the Jacobs Theatre.

 Stage house section

-The stage house has five sash windows on each of the third through sixth stories.
-These windows contain sills made of terracotta, except at the third story, where there is a terracotta band course below the windows.
+The stage house has five sash windows per floor on the third through sixth stories.
+These windows contain sills made of terracotta, except at the third story, where a terracotta band course is below the windows.
 There is a large sign in front of the second story and another sign projecting from the third-story windows.
 At the sixth story, the windows are flanked by terracotta pilasters with Ionic-style capitals.
 Each of the sixth-story windows is topped by an arched tympanum, as well as an arched band with a keystone.
 A cornice and a parapet with finials run above the sixth story of the stage house.